-Effective October 2011, the Company refinanced a long-term primary credit facility (the "Credit Agreement") with total credit facilities of up to \$2,400,000, including a term loan facility in the amount of \$1,200,000 bearing interest at the Prime Rate plus one-quarter of one percent (0.25%), (4.75% effective average interest rate), maturing on May 31, 2018, repayable in monthly principal installments of \$33,333, paid in full on October 23, 2014.
-The Credit Agreement also includes a commercial advance line of up to \$1,200,000 for operating purposes, bearing interest at the Prime Rate plus one-quarter of one percent (0.25%), maturing on May 31, 2018.
-The available credit line at March 31, 2018 was \$1,200,000 (December 31, 2017 - \$1,200,000).
-The Credit Agreement is secured by all the accounts receivable, inventory, equipment, and general intangibles of the Company.
-Under this agreement, the Company has agreed to certain conditions and financial covenant ratios, based on financial results including net worth, current and debt service ratios which have been met.
-The profitability covenant has not been met and a waiver has been applied for.
-Advances are automatically repayable daily with available funds after clearing operating disbursements.
+Effective October 2011, the subsidiaries, Omni-Lite Industries California and Omni-Lite Properties (together "Borrowers"), refinanced a long-term primary credit facility (the "Credit Agreement") with total credit facilities of up to \$2,400,000, guaranteed by the Company, which included a term loan facility in the amount of \$1,200,000 that was paid in full on October 23, 2014.
+The Credit Agreement also includes a commercial advance line of up to \$1,200,000 for operating purposes, bearing interest at the Prime Rate maturing on September 30, 2018.
+The available credit line at June 30, 2018 was \$1,200,000 (December 31, 2017 - \$1,200,000).
+The Credit Agreement is secured by the Borrower's accounts receivable, inventory, equipment, and general intangibles.
+Under this agreement, the Borrowers have agreed to certain conditions and financial covenant ratios, which have been met.